 Responding to RFPs: Is it a good AI use case?

 Someone has to say it.
 Doc Brown of Back to the Future fame wasn’t a scientist.
 He was a tinkerer who built Rube Goldberg machines.
 Everything from his dog Einstein’s automatic feeder to the Delorean’s lightning rod was an overly complex chain-reaction contraption.
 Until he invented the Flux Capacitor.
 That was the real science that made time travel possible.

 How is Doc Brown’s evolution from tinkerer to scientist relevant to automation?
 In the case of responding to RFPs, you cannot simply automate all of the manual tasks that go into a response.
 If you do that, then you’ll end up with an RFP Rube Goldberg machine that may not be as reliable as the manual processes you’re trying to eliminate.
 But in situations where AI is appropriate?
 That’s the real science that makes automation possible.

 As promising as AI is, it’s still just plain hard.
 Projects are costly, unwieldy, and difficult to complete.
 Only 53% of AI projects make it into production, and those that do are only profitable about 60% of the time.

 In the case of RFPIO’s Auto Respond functionality, AI-enabled automation:

-Populates the “first pass” of responses of an entire project or section of a project References Answer Library records in conjunction with a series of filters and the ranking of metadata Uses a recommendation algorithm to prioritize and rank the results Allows results previews so users can decide whether or not to use the answers
+Populates the “first pass” of responses of an entire project or section of a project References Content Library records in conjunction with a series of filters and the ranking of metadata Uses a recommendation algorithm to prioritize and rank the results Allows results previews so users can decide whether or not to use the answers

 To do this, AI operations factor in, among other things: